kannibalox/rtorrent-docs/docs/include-cmd-network.rst

            network.proxy_address.set = <address> ≫ 0

         Controls the proxy for peer connections.
-This uses the CONNECT HTTP call to set up the proxied connection, so the target must support proxying with that method.
+This uses the CONNECT HTTP 1.0 call to set up the proxied connection, so the target must support proxying with that method.
+If a port is not set for the address, it is automatically set to `80`.

+        Example:

+        .. code-black:: ini

+           network.proxy_address.set=proxy.example.com:8080

+        Note that when setting this to a hostname, a DNS lookup happens during the set, and the command only succeeds if the DNS lookup succeeds as well.

     network.receive_buffer.size
     network.receive_buffer.size.set